CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/thaumcraft/arcaneworkbench.md

         matrix(String...)
         ```

     - `#!groovy List<List<IIngredient>>`.
 Sets the items required in each slot in the grid as IIngredients.
 Requires greater than or equal to 1 and less than or equal to 9.
 Requires either the key-based matrix or the ingredient-based matrix can be defined, not both.
-(Default `null`).

         ```groovy
         shape(List<List<IIngredient>>)
         matrix(List<List<IIngredient>>)
         ```

     - `#!groovy Char2ObjectOpenHashMap<IIngredient>`.
 Sets the item the given char corresponds to.
+(Default `\` \` = IIngredient.EMPTY`).

         ```groovy
         key(char, IIngredient)